BryceKeeler720/PhoneBricking/README.md

 The majority of resources comes from my own experiences, academic research, and the resources below:
 1. [Healthy Screens](https://www.healthyscreens.com/) which is the largest global study on smartphone addiction.
 2. [Nathan Laundry](https://www.youtube.com/@nathanlaundry) is a content creator that primarily focuses on the attention economy and how to escape through decluttering.
-3. [jvsholz](https://www.youtube.com/@jvscholz) is a content creater that shows his journey through productivity, studying for extreme hours, and reclaiming your attention.

 ### What is Decluttering / Phone Bricking